diego-conti/oathsworn/README.md

 # Usage:

+There are currently two modes.
+Default mode is invoked by

         ./oathsworn --white W --yellow Y --red R --black B --reroll K --target T

-gives the probabilty of obtaining T or more when rolling W white dice and so on, using up to K rerolls.
+and it gives the probabilty of obtaining T or more when rolling W white dice and so on, using up to K rerolls.

+The 'advise' mode is invoked by

-        ./oathsworn --yellow Y --red R --black B --reroll K --target T --mode=advise
+        ./oathsworn --yellow Y --red R --black B --reroll K --target T --empower E --mode=advise

-suggests optimal choice of dice to obtain T or more starting with Y yellow dice and so on.
+and it suggests optimal choice of dice to obtain T or more on a roll with empower E and R rerolls where Y yellow dice and so on are available.

 Double blanks are counted as zero.